Web cache

-A Web cache (or HTTP cache) is a system for optimizing the World Wide Web.
+A web cache (or HTTP cache) is a system for optimizing the World Wide Web.
 It is implemented both client-side and server-side.
-The caching of multimedias and other files can result in less overall delay when browsing the Web.
+The caching of multimedia and other files can result in less overall delay when browsing the Web.

 Parts of the system

 Forward and reverse

 A forward cache is a cache outside the web server's network, e.g. in the client's web browser, in an ISP, or within a corporate network.
 A network-aware forward cache only caches heavily accessed items.
 A proxy server sitting between the client and web server can evaluate HTTP headers and choose whether to store web content.

 A reverse cache sits in front of one or more web servers, accelerating requests from the Internet and reducing peak server load.
 This is usually a content delivery network (CDN) that retains copies of web content at various points throughout a network.

 HTTP options

 The Hypertext Transfer Protocol (HTTP) defines three basic mechanisms for controlling caches: freshness, validation, and invalidation.
 This is specified in the header of HTTP response messages from the server.

 Freshness allows a response to be used without re-checking it on the origin server, and can be controlled by both the server and the client.
 For example, the Expires response header gives a date when the document becomes stale, and the Cache-Control: max-age directive tells the cache how many seconds the response is fresh for.

 Validation can be used to check whether a cached response is still good after it becomes stale.
 For example, if the response has a Last-Modified header, a cache can make a conditional request using the If-Modified-Since header to see if it has changed.
 The ETag (entity tag) mechanism also allows for both strong and weak validation.

 Invalidation is usually a side effect of another request that passes through the cache.
 For example, if a URL associated with a cached response subsequently gets a POST, PUT or DELETE request, the cached response will be invalidated.

 Many CDNs and manufacturers of network equipment have replaced this standard HTTP cache control with dynamic caching.